 Pet Dermatology in Ames is More Than Skin Irritations

 Our expertise in internal pet medicine makes it helpful that we’re also experts at pet dermatology.
 Some of the illnesses that affect your pet on the inside show themselves on the outside as skin disease.
 Because we continually try to give the pets of Ames and surrounding communities advanced veterinary care, we accurately diagnose and treat conditions of the skin, ear, hair and nails in animals.
-By specialized care through state-of-the-art equipment to treat common conditions like ear infections, and allergy testing to treat environmental and food allergies, we’re able to take care of all your pet dermatology needs.
+By specialized care through state-of-the-art equipment to treat common conditions like ear infections, and dog and cat allergy treatments for environmental and food allergies, we’re able to take care of all your pet dermatology needs.

 Treating Cat and Dog Ear Infections

 Ear infection, or otitis, is a common condition in cats and dogs.
 In otitis, bacteria or yeast increases, invades the ear canal, and develops into pathogens that can cause disease in your pet.
 Canines are especially vulnerable to developing troublesome ear infections due to their ear’s size and thickness.
 The amount of hair in and around their ears also contributes to infections.
 We’re proud to have advanced capabilities at Somerset Veterinary Hospital when it comes to treating ear infections.

 Our digital video otoscope with fiber optic cameras give us a crystal-clear look into your pet’s ears.
 Once dangerous pathogens invade the ear canal, a closer look is necessary.
 We want to make sure your pet’s ear drum is not damaged, and determine whether a thorough cleaning is needed.
 With our digital video otoscope, we can remove polyps, hair or any discharge from pathogens.

 Signs of ear infection in your pet include:

 - Unusual odor or discharge from the ears

 - Frequent scratching and pawing at the ears